API Penetration Testing Services

 Raxis Hack Stories

-Our stories are based on real events encountered by Raxis engineers; however, some details have been altered or omitted to protect our customers’ identities.
+Our stories are based on real events encountered by Raxis engineers.
+Some details have been altered or omitted to protect customer identities.

 How a Modified API Request Bypassed Role Controls and Exposed Internal Data